-The Company has incurred an accumulated deficit of approximately \$51.8 million as of December 31, 2022.
+The Company has incurred an accumulated deficit of approximately \$60.2 million as of December 31, 2023 and since inception has not generated any revenue.
 To date, the Company has primarily funded its operations with the net proceeds from the Company's initial public offering of its common stock on Nasdaq, sales of its common stock in the public market through at-the-market sales agreements, private placements of convertible preferred stock and of common stock and cash provided in the camsirubicin asset purchase transaction.
-Management estimates that currently available cash will provide sufficient funds to enable the Company to meet its obligations at least through March 2024.
-The Company's ability to fund its future operations, including the continued clinical development of Validive and camsirubicin, is dependent upon its ability to execute its business strategy, to obtain additional funding and/or to execute collaborative research agreements.
+Management estimates that currently available cash will provide sufficient funds to enable the Company to meet its obligations at least through June 30, 2025.
+The Company's ability to fund its future operations, including the continued clinical development of its MNPR-101 radiopharma program and camsirubicin, is dependent upon its ability to execute its business strategy, to obtain additional funding and/or to execute collaborative research agreements.
 There can be no certainty that future financing or collaborative research agreements will occur in the amounts required or at a time needed to maintain operations, if at all.